Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Font Awesome** – Provides scalable icons used for social media links and other design elements.
 - **Favicon Generator** – An online tool used to create and implement a custom favicon for the site.
 - **Balsamiq Wireframes** – Used for planning and sketching the website layout.
-- **WebAIM Contrast Checker** – Ensured accessible color contrast for readability.
+- **WebAIM Contrast Checker** – Ensured accessible colour contrast for readability.
-- **Coolors** – Helped generate and refine the site’s color palette.
+- **Coolors** – Helped generate and refine the site’s colour palette.
-- **Eye Dropper (Chrome Extension)** – Used to extract and match colors from images.
+- **Eye Dropper (Chrome Extension)** – Used to extract and match colours from images.
 - **Am I Responsive** – Checked responsiveness across different screen sizes and took preview screenshots.
-- **Chrome Developer Tools** – Used for debugging, inspecting elements, and testing responsive design in real-time.
+- **Chrome Developer Tools** – Used for debugging, inspecting elements, and testing responsive design in real time.

 ### Additional Tools
 These tools were used for planning, content writing, design, and proofreading: